VeraVisions/nuclide/README.md

 This is the only component that requires a C++ compiler.

 ## Support
-Join us on irc.vera-visions.com and chat if you're interested in using this in production.
+Join us in #nuclide on irc.libera.chat and chat if you're interested in using this in production.
 **All this is provided to you for free as-is otherwise.**

 ## Special Thanks